Harry Ell

 Henry George Ell (probably 24 September 1862 – 27 June 1934), commonly known as Harry Ell, was a Christchurch City councillor and a New Zealand Member of Parliament.
 He is famous for his conservation work around Christchurch's Port Hills, his advocacy for the Summit Road, and his construction of the Sign of the Takahe and other road houses along the Summit Road.

 Early years

 Ell was born in Christchurch, New Zealand, and grew up on his father's farm in Halswell.
 As a teenager he worked at the Canterbury Museum, then as a farm hand.
 Between 1881 and 1884 he was a member of the Armed Constabulary in Taranaki, where he participated in the destruction of Parihaka.
 This experience turned him into a stern critic of the race-relations policies of the time.

 Ell was a Christchurch City councillor in 1903 and then again between 1917 and 1919.
 He was a member of the Knights of Labour and the Canterbury Liberal Association.
+He married Adelaide Eleanor Gee in Christchurch on 10 January 1892, and in 1912 named a hill above Governor's Bay Mount Ada after her.